How to Buy a Government Surplus Vehicle (2026): Pricing, Inspection & Bidding

 Don't bid early.
 Watch the auction and bid in the final hours.
 Early bidding just drives up the price and signals interest to other bidders.

 Watch for auto-extend.
-GovDeals extends auctions 3 minutes if a bid comes in the last 3 minutes.
-Be prepared for a bidding war at the end — but stick to your max.
+Some platforms extend auctions 3 minutes if a bid comes in the last 3 minutes.
+Be prepared for a bidding war at the end - but stick to your max.

 Check comparable values.
 Look at KBB, Edmunds, or recent eBay sold listings for the same make/model/year/mileage.
 Know what the vehicle is actually worth before you decide what to pay.